richClubb/python-uds/docs/configuration.rst

 Keyword Arguments
 -----------------
 To configure a UDS connection instance the kwargs are passed down to each called object down the chain.
 The configuration can be passed down either by a config file, or by manually typing the keyword into the function call.
 The precidence is as follows:

-Default Config
+- Default Config
-Config File
+- Config File
-Keyword argument
+- Keyword argument

-The following sections detail the different keywords for each class
+The following sections detail the different keywords for each class.

 Uds
 ---